hnguyen094/hnguyen094.github.io/resume_source.md

 ## Software Engineering Intern, *Apple Inc.* <span style="float: right"> Sunnyvale, CA | Jun 2019 – Sep 2019</span>
 - Designed and developed an internal SceneKit-ARKit visualization framework with new hardware
-- Optimized new 3D pose estimation CV algorithms across devices while visualizing the related telemetry, with some now fully implemented in visionOS
+- Optimized new 3D pose estimation CV algorithms across devices, with some now fully implemented in visionOS

-## Software Engineering Intern, *OneWeb* <span style="float: right"> Hybrid - Los Altos, CA | Jun 2017 – Sep 2017</span>

-- Created and deployed a cross-platform AR attitude application for offline, low-power satellite antenna alignment
-- Led weekly meetings and presentations; collaborated with other teams to deliver metrics on testing and verification

 # Other Experiences